KipCollo/Java-Revision/build tools/maven/Readme.md

 # Maven

+Maven is a powerful build automation tool primarily used for Java projects.It simplifies the process of building, managing dependencies, and documenting your project.
+Maven uses a Project Object Model (POM) file to describe the project’s configuration,dependencies, build process, and more.

 Maven is an attempt to apply patterns to a project's build infrastructure in order to promote comprehension and productivity by providing a clear path in the use of best practices.
 Maven is essentially a project management and comprehension tool and as such provides a way to help with managing:

 1. Builds